-We first consider a million-element rating database with $n_u = 1,000$ randomly generated two-qubit unitaries and $n_s = 1,000$ randomly generated two-qubit quantum states, and setup the rating matrix ${\cal R}$ with $n_s\times n_u$ elements.
-As described before, $\Delta S$ ratings are for a database with random pure states, while $\Delta N$ and $\Delta D$ values are both for a common database with random pure/mixed states.
+We first consider a million-element rating database ${\cal R}$ formed by ${n_s} = 1,000$ randomly generated two-qubit quantum states and ${n_u} = 1,000$ randomly generated two-qubit unitary evolutions.
 From the complete database, we randomly remove a set $\bar{\kappa} = \{(i,j)\}$ of $n_r$ elements, which are to be predicted by the RS.
-The prediction error is measured by the root-mean-square (RMS) deviation
+The prediction error is measured by the root-mean-square deviation (RMSD)